cirruslabs-io/suits/mobile-add-ice-contacts.md

 1. There are 3 ways to reach this page to add emergency contacts.

       a.
-When the User is logging In for First Time after signup, user will get a Page which will ask the user to add high priority emergency contacts.From this page the user can nagivate into two pages.
+When the User is logging In for First Time after SignUp, user will get a Page which will ask the user to add high priority emergency contacts.From this page the user can navigate into two pages.

 ![Logo1](./images/mobile/ice-contacts/AddICE1.jpg)